 Q. Does the employer have to allow an employee to work from home (if they are not sick)?

-It is up to you to decide if this is an appropriate arrangement for your business, depending on the role and whether you have the required IT and other infrastructure to support it.
+Unless there are government enforceable directions in place to work from home, it is up to you to decide if this is an appropriate arrangement for your business, depending on the role and whether you have the required IT and other infrastructure to support it.